cloudbase/trove-charm/src/README.md

 juju config trove management-networks=$TROVE_NET_UID
 ```

+By default, the Trove charm will create and manage a management Neutron security
+group containing only egress rules for the related RabbitMQ units.
+Alternatively,
-A management Neutron security group can be created and assigned to the
+a management Neutron security group can be created and assigned to the
 management ports of the Trove instances by setting the ``management-security-groups``
 config option: